 Chronic pain has a nasty way of interfering with our ability to perform the day-to-day activities we once took for granted.
 It can also keep us from truly enjoying the moments in life we cherish most.
-As Benjamin Franklin once said, An ounce of prevention is worth a pound of cure.
 At Oklahoma Spine & Pain Management, we recognize the importance of providing our patients with the knowledge and resources they need to avoid taking unnecessary measures in their journey to wellness.
 Though osteoarthritis is a chronic condition with no known cure, you can make minor lifestyle changes to prevent further joint deterioration while significantly reducing pain!

 Step One: Adjust Your Diet